Royal Capitol Plaza

 No analysis available

-I looked for explicit STR language such as short-term rental allowed, vacation rental allowed, TVU, NUC, or legal short-term rental.
-None appeared in the remarks.
-There is also no contradictory evidence suggesting STR is allowed, so it remains not indicated.
+I looked for explicit STR language such as short-term rental allowed, vacation rental allowed, TVU, NUC, or similar terms.
+None were found, so there is no evidence that short-term rentals are allowed in this building.

-I searched for hotel pool references such as hotel rental pool, hotel program, managed by hotel, or brand-specific rental pools.
-None were found in the remarks.
-Since STR is not indicated either, hotel pool participation is not supported.
+I searched for hotel pool references like hotel rental pool, hotel program, managed by hotel, or brand-specific rental pools.
+The remarks contain none of that language, so there is no evidence of a hotel pool program.

 No analysis available